On which exchanges the cryptocurrency can be traded

 - First, money, such as euros or dollars, must be deposited on the trading platform before you can buy Cardano.

-- In addition, cryptocurrencies that are kept ready can also be converted directly into the corresponding equivalent in Cardano – for example into Bitcoin.
+- In addition, cryptocurrencies held ready can also be converted directly into the corresponding equivalent in Cardano – for example into Bitcoin.

 How is the Cardano course current?

-With a market capitalization of just under $ 80 billion on Friday, August 21, Cardano is now the third largest cryptocurrency.
+With a market capitalization of almost $ 80 billion on Monday, August 23, Cardano is now the third largest cryptocurrency.
 Since mid-May 2021, the Coin Ada has risen 140 percent.
-The Cardano price is currently 2.12 euros per coin.
+According to Coinmarketcap, the Cardano price is currently $ 2.81 per coin.

 More on the subject: